NBIMBachelor/Incorporating-Digital-Identities-Into-APIs/README.md

 4. Select `Create stack` -> `Upload a template file` -> `Choose file` and select the downloaded CloudFormation template -> `Next`.
 5. Enter a stack name as you wish.
 6. Fill out the parameter fields with the information that is asked for and select `Next`.
-7. Select `Submit`.
+7. Click `Submit`.

 ## Getting a token
 ### Prerequisites
-- Have Postman or other tool to request tokens.
-(This guide shows how to do it with postman)
+- Have Postman or other tool to request tokens (This guide shows how to do it with postman).

 **End users**
 1. In Postman, go to the `Authorization` tab.
 2. For `Type` select `OAuth 2.0`.
-3. Make sure `Grant Type` is set to `Authorization Code`
+3. Make sure `Grant Type` is set to `Authorization Code`.
 4. Make sure the `Authorize using browser` is checked.
-5. In `Auth URL` input https://login.microsoftonline.com/<Directory (tenant) ID>/oauth2/v2.0/authorize
+5. In `Auth URL` input https://login.microsoftonline.com/<Directory (tenant) ID>/oauth2/v2.0/authorize.
-6. In `Access Token URL` input https://login.microsoftonline.com/<Directory (tenant) ID>/oauth2/v2.0/token
+6. In `Access Token URL` input https://login.microsoftonline.com/<Directory (tenant) ID>/oauth2/v2.0/token.
 7. In `Client ID` input the Application (Client) ID for the application you want a token from (If you want a token that can access the endpoint for Financial Staff, use the Client ID from the Financial Staff app).
-8. In `Client Secret` input the client secret that was saved from earlier for the application you want a token from (If you want a token that can access the endpoint for Financial Staff, use the scope and Client ID from the Financial Staff app).
+8. In `Client Secret` input the client secret that was saved from earlier for the application you want a token from (If you want a token that can access the endpoint for Financial Staff, use the client secret from the Financial Staff app).
-9. In `Scope` input the scope for the application you want a token from (If you want a token that can access the endpoint for Financial Staff, use the Client ID from the Financial Staff app).
+9. In `Scope` input the scope for the application you want a token from (If you want a token that can access the endpoint for Financial Staff, use the scope from the Financial Staff app).
 10. Press `Get New Access Token` and follow the authentication process.
 When the authentication process is finished, a token should be given.
 Note down the token.

 **Machine-Machine**